 This award honors a Canadian scholar every two years who has shown outstanding commitment to the profession of demography and whose cumulative work has contributed in important ways to the advancement of the discipline in Canada, through publications, teaching and/or service.
 The body of lifetime work may include theoretical, substantive, methodological and/or applied contributions.
-This honorific award is intended as a one time recognition of a person's career contributions, and carries no monetary stipend.
-Under an exceptional situation in which there are equally qualified candidates, more than one recipient can recieve the Award.The CPS Award will be presented at the Annual General Assembly of the Canadian Population Society (Procedures for Nomination) This award honors a Canadian scholar who has shown outstanding commitment to the profession of demography and whose cumulative work has contributed in important ways to the advancement of the discipline in Canada, through publications, teaching and/or service.
+This honorific award is intended as a one-time recognition of a person's career contributions, and carries no monetary stipend.
+Under an exceptional situation in which there are equally qualified candidates, more than one recipient can receive the Award.The CPS Award will be presented at the Annual General Assembly of the Canadian Population Society (Procedures for Nomination)

 Monica Boyd (Duke University)

 Dr. Boyd is the Canada Research Chair in Immigration, Inequality and Public Policy and Professor of Sociology at the University of Toronto (St. George), which she joined in 2001.
 Dr. Boyd also is an elected Fellow of the Royal Society of Canada, Canada’s National Academy.
 Professor Boyd has written numerous articles, books and monographs on the changing family, gender inequality, international migration and ethnic stratification.

 Dr. Beaujot's research interests include evolving demographics and implications for social policy .
 On fertility, his research interests include questions of gender and families, especially the earning and caring activities over the life course as seen in the division of paid and unpaid work, and how these form the context through which to interpret childbearing behavior. (see full citation).